AI Regex Generator: Faster Patterns With Better Tests

 2. How AI Changes the Regex Authoring Experience

 - Natural language input: "Match all URLs that use HTTPS and end with .png or .jpg, capturing the filename without extension."
-The AI reasons through the requirements and produces a pattern with named capture groups.
+The tool can turn that requirement into a pattern with named capture groups.

 - Dialect-aware output: Need a JavaScript-compatible regex?
 Python?
 Go?
-The AI adapts — handling the fact that Go's
+The tool can account for limits such as Go's lack of lookahead support.

 - Inline explanation: Every generated regex comes with a breakdown: "This part matches the protocol, this named group captures the domain, this lookahead ensures the file extension is..."

-- Log parsing at scale: Describe the log format — "Apache combined log format, extract status code and response time" — and get a pattern that handles edge cases like hyphen fields.
+- Log parsing at scale: Describe the log format: "Apache combined log format, extract status code and response time."
+Then test the generated pattern against real log lines.

 - Data migration scripts: "Find all SQL INSERT statements that reference the deprecated